 b.
 Statewide Budget/Cash Indirect Cost Allocation Plan - The plan prepared by the State Controller's Office using Full Costing principles, to allocate the central administrative Costs of state government to state for inclusion in its State Agency Budget/Cash Program Indirect Cost Determination Worksheet.

 - Proposal - A document prepared by the University to establish a rate used to recover Indirect Costs from federally funded programs or activities.

 - Plan - A document prepared by the University to document Indirect Cost Allocation algorithms used for federal Indirect Cost recovery purposes.

 d.
 Documentation of an Indirect Cost Allocation prepared separately or as a part of a fee formulation process, the allocations from which are used to establish a component of fees for state cash programs and services.

 Information Technology Contract - A contract between the University and another Party, where the other Party provides information technology services or products and services.

 Installation - Normal hookup of appliances to existing utilities.
 It does not include adding plumbing, wiring or vents.

 Institution of Higher Education - A public college, community college, or university established as a part of the state.

-Interagency Agreement - An agreement between the University and one or more Agencies or Institutions of Higher Education.
+Interagency Agreement - An agreement between the University and one or more State Agencies or Institutions of Higher Education.
 The term Interagency Agreement does not include any agreement that has an entity that is not a State Agency or Institution of Higher Education as a party.

 Interagency Purchase Order - A Purchase Order issued by a state Agency or Institution of Higher Education to another state Agency or Institution of Higher Education.